GeorgeFreelanceDeveloper/cTraderBots/README.md

 # cTraderBots
-cTrader bots for automation tasks in trading (place pending orders and manage risk).
+cTrader bots for automation tasks in trading (place pending orders and manage risk) on Forex market.

 ## What is cTrader Automate
 cTrader Automate is a feature of cTrader desktop.
 It allows for developing and operating custom trading indicators and cBots.